ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ![Example showing the dissolve between two overlapping polygons and the resulting feature.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/dissolve.PNG?raw=true)

-Below, we can see the Unitary Authorites in Wales.
+Below, we can see the Unitary Authorities in Wales.
 In GIS software, you can combine multiple polygons into a single area by adding a field to the attribute table and giving each feature the same value.
 Using the Dissolve tool on that field will dissolve all features sharing that value into one continuous polygon.

 ![Example showing how to dissolve Unitary Authorities in Wales to create a country boundary.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/Dissolve_Wales.png?raw=true)